bluefinhomeserver/Stiimsu-rewrites/README.md

 ```
 etc.

-FOR ANY FURTHER INSTRUCTIONS ON USING WAYDROID AND FIXING ISSUES.
-PLEASE CONSULT THE > [WAYDROID DOCUMENTATION](https://docs.waydro.id/) <

 However you can also build Waydroid yourself which may be reccomended.
 Please read **WAYDROID-STEAMOS-GUIDE.md** to learn how to do that yourself.

 Sanity check when done: